polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 2. `withdraw`: withdraw the configured amount of NCT from the Community and exit
 3. `maintain`: continually ensure a configurable balance of NCT in the Community

-Most users will want to simply `maintain` a balance.
+Most users will want to simply `maintain` a balance - we'll dive into using this functionality below.
 Advanced users may want to manually `deposit` and `withdraw` funds.